 About the Author

 Thea Cacchioni is a sociologist who studies the medicalization and healthicization of sex.
-Her work examines biomedical and ‘self-help’ explanations of women’s sexual ‘dysfunction’ and the emotional and sexual labour women undertake when thea cacchioniattempting to ‘solve’ unpleasurable sex.
+Her work examines biomedical and ‘self-help’ explanations of women’s sexual ‘dysfunction’ and the emotional and sexual labour women undertake when attempting to ‘solve’ unpleasurable sex.
 She is also involved in the New View Campaign, a group which challenges contemporary trends in sexual medicalization.
 In 2010 and 2015, she testified at an FDA advisory hearing against the approval of Flibanserin, a daily anti-depressant drug proposed to treat ‘hypo-active sexual desire disorder’ in pre-menopausal women despite several ‘unsexy’ side effects.
 In 2010, she was awarded the Ruth Wynn Woodward Chair in Gender, Sexuality, and Women’s Studies at Simon Fraser University.
 Over the course of that year, she organized a major international conference connecting scholars, artists, activists, and health practitioners who critically engage with psychiatric, surgical, and pharmaceutical interventions in sexuality.
 She is currently an Associate Professor in the Department of Gender Studies at the University of Victoria.

 Praise for the Book